BriceNocenti/tabxplor/cran-comments.md

       vec_cast.tabxplor_fmt.tabxplor_fmt.Rd: \value
       vec_ptype2.double.tabxplor_fmt.Rd: \value
       vec_ptype2.integer.tabxplor_fmt.Rd: \value
-      vec_ptype2.tabxplor_fmt.integer.Rd: \value
+      vec_ptype2.tabxplor_fmt.integer.Rd: \value"
   Answer : I added the value missing in those Rd-tags, and others (and arguments for pipe.Rd).

-3) Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
+3) "Please ensure that your functions do not write by default or in your examples/vignettes/tests in the user's home filespace (including the package directory and getwd()).
 This is not allowed by CRAN policies.
 Please omit any default path in writing functions.
-In your examples/vignettes/tests you can write to tempdir(). -> R/tab_xl.R Answer : checked that functions/examples/vignettes/tests only write in tempdir().
+In your examples/vignettes/tests you can write to tempdir(). -> R/tab_xl.R" Answer : checked that functions/examples/vignettes/tests only write in tempdir().

 # First submission